 The pedestrian street on the other side of the square, Paseo Sarmiento, is also very busy early in the evening.
-It is filled with cafés and a popular place to go and have a cold beer.
+It is filled with cafés and is a popular place to go and have a cold beer.

 Eating in Mendoza

-- 1884, off-centre at Belgrano 1188: luxurious with outside seating.
+- 1884, off-centre at Belgrano 1188: luxurious with outdoor seating.

-- Maria Antoineta, Belgrano 1069: Elegant but not overly sophisticated.
+- Maria Antoineta, Belgrano 1069: elegant but not overly sophisticated.

 A practical note on money and ATMs

 Here’s more information about our wine tour to Argentina and Chile in South America.
-Do join us on the next tour!
+Do join us on the next tour.